Moonlit.Summer Banquet

 With sakura shrimp interwoven with dual-color sweet potatoes and chive flowers, this dish reimagines the traditional Hakka-style fried wild vegetables, allowing you to savor the crispy and delicious flavors of the land and sea.

-We meticulously select female White Roman geese from Yunlin with evenly distributed fat, which are stuffed with pandan leaves, bishopwood leaves, and native cinnamon, then slow-roasted to fully showcase the aromatic essence of Taiwan's terroir.
-First, savor the crispy-skinned goose meat with the handmade, sun-dried preserved mustard.
-Second, enjoy the most richly flavored goose drumstick and goose fat fried rice, which is rich and flavorful.
-Finally, relish goose breast tossed with Beipu persimmon cake, Hakka pickled vegetables, and green plum jelly - sweet, sour, and aromatic with a long-lasting finish.
+We meticulously select Yunlin prime hen goose with evenly distributed fat, stuffed with pandan leaves, bishopwood leaves, and native cinnamon, then slow-roasted to showcase Taiwan's terroir.
+First, savor crispy-skinned goose wrapped in handmade sun-dried mustard greens pancakes.
+Second, enjoy the richly flavored goose drumstick paired with savory goose fat tossed rice.
+Finally, relish goose breast with Xinpu dried persimmon, Hakka pickled vegetables, and green plum jelly—a sweet, sour, and aromatic finish.

 We carefully prepare top-grade pomfret, marinating it in a special tea-infused oil.
 Then, we fry it until it is crispy on the outside and tender on the inside.
 It is beautifully seasoned with the local pickled cabbage sauce, making it delicious and elegant.